d12frosted/elpa-mirror/gnu/denote-readme.txt

 7.6 The backlinks’ buffer
 ─────────────────────────

-  The command `denote-link-backlinks' produces a bespoke buffer which displays backlinks to the current note.
+  The command `denote-backlinks' produces a bespoke buffer which displays backlinks to the current note.
 A “backlink” is a link back to the present entry.

-  By default, the backlinks’ buffer is desinged to display the file name of the note linking to the current entry.
+  By default, the backlinks’ buffer is designed to display the file name of the note linking to the current entry.
 Each file name is presented on its own line, like this: